Lord of LRDs: Insights into a "Little Red Dot" with a low-ionization spectrum at z = 0.1: Spectral measurements

-to model the absorption, which assumes a screen geometry for the absorber.
-In the equation above, $f_\lambda/f_{\lambda;0}$ is the ratio between the transmitted flux and the initial flux, $C_f$ is the covering fraction of the absorber (varying between 0 and 1 assuming the source is partially and isotropically obscured), $\tau_0$ is the optical depth at the line center, $\lambda_0$ is the central wavelength, $c$ is the speed of light, and $v$ is the effective velocity broadening of the absorbing gas. {During the fit, we assume both broad lines and the continuum are absorbed.
+to model the \redtxt{Balmer} absorption, which assumes a screen geometry for the absorber.
+In the equation above, $f_\lambda/f_{\lambda;0}$ is the ratio between the transmitted flux and the initial flux, $C_f$ is the covering fraction of the absorber (varying between 0 and 1 assuming the source is partially and isotropically obscured), $\tau_0$ is the optical depth at the line center, $\lambda_0$ is the central wavelength, $c$ is the speed of light, and $v$ is the effective velocity broadening of the absorbing gas. \redtxt{The reason for modeling these absorptions separately is due to the fact that they have large equivalent widths and are offset from the narrow lines, suggesting they do not have a stellar origin \citep[see, e.g.,][]{burke_abs_2021,juodzbalis_jadesagn_2025,ji_lrdbreak_2025,deugenio_qso1_2025}. } {During the fit, we assume both broad lines and the continuum are absorbed.
 Due to the relatively low continuum level compared to emission lines, whether the continuum is absorbed or not only has a small impact on narrow line fluxes and does not change our conclusions.} The same formalism was adopted to fit the NaD absorption present in the spectrum of \target, where we allowed the parameters to be independent of those describing the \ha absorption.

 A similar fitting strategy is adopted for the Gemini/GMOS spectrum.
 The only difference is that the Gemini/GMOS spectrum shows that profiles of [\feii]$\lambda 7155$, [\caii]$\lambda 7291$, and possibly [\caii]$\lambda 7324$ are clearly broader than other narrow lines, and thus we untied the kinematics of these lines from those of other narrow lines.
 Since the Gemini/GMOS data have higher spectral resolution, we used its fitting results as the fiducial values for different spectral components of \ha and NaD. {However, the Gemini/GMOS spectrum does not cover \hb, which has an indication of a redshifted absorption in the SDSS spectrum and is confirmed in the new observations obtained by \citet{linxiaojing_locallrd_2025}.
 Also, the GTC spectrum does not have enough spectral resolution to fit the \hb absorption.
 Therefore, we used the SDSS spectrum to fit the \hb absorption and plotted the result in Figure~\ref{f.gmos.gaussfit.a}, where the redshifted absorption can be clearly seen in the zoomed-in panel. }